cawright-rh/devspace-on-openshift/README.md

     '''

 ## Modifying the Devspace Yaml
-Within the generated dev file, modify the lines after image: to be in the format of <openshift registry url>/<target namespace>/<application name>
+Within the generated dev file, modify the lines after image: to be in the format of *openshift registry url*/*target namespace*/*application name*

+Example
+'''
+version: v1beta9
+images:
+  app:
+    image: **default-route-openshift-image-registry.apps.cluster-cc14.cc14.sandbox1490.opentlc.com/devspace/quickstartpython**
+'''

+If an unknown certificate authority error occurs on the application pod after running devspace dev, the image url under deployments in the devspace yaml needs to be changed to the internal path to your application image.

+This will most likely be image-registry.openshift-image-registry.svc:5000/*namespace*/*application name*

+Example
+'''
+deployments:
+- name: quickstart-python
+  helm:
+    componentChart: true
+    values:
+      containers:
+      - image: **image-registry.openshift-image-registry.svc:5000/devspace/quickstartpython**
+'''